Joint Congressional Committee on Inaugural Ceremonies

 Second(s)

 For more than 200 years America’s citizens have witnessed the Inauguration ceremonies of the President and Vice President of the United States.
-From the first Inauguration of George Washington, in New York City, in 1789, to today, as we prepare for the 59th Inaugural Ceremonies, the Swearing-In Ceremonies represent both national renewal and continuity of leadership.
+From the first Inauguration of George Washington, in New York City, in 1789, to present day, the Swearing-In Ceremonies represent both national renewal and continuity of leadership.
 As each president has offered a vision for America’s future, we reflect on the heritage of Inaugurals past.